rrnewton/haskell-lockfree/ChaseLev/DEVLOG.md

 It is true that the recent refactoring to move the stdTestHarness code into AbstractDeque has moved it from an executable context to a library context, potentially changing its profiling status.

+CONCLUSION: I think this is literally a terminal access problem as suggested by the valgrind error above.
+I can get both the hang and the segfault (even without that latest refactoring), when I run from iTerm, but I can't get either when I pipe to a file.
+Of course, cabal pipes to a file, so it doesn't get this problem.

+AHa, to be more precise... the
+"[Setting # capabilities to 2 before test]" messages are enough to trigger this.
+If I do NUMTHREADS=4 (and ditch those messages) then I don't have a problem.

+Aha... that's a printf, not a normal Haskell putStrLn... interesting.
+But this is still weird because I'm telling test-framework "-j1".

+In any case, I am disabling those messages.